holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/01_shopping_lists/lesson_plan.md

         - Presidents of the United States
         - Keywords in a book
         - "In da club" vs. "waiting to get in da club"
-- Power of dictionaries:
-    - Dictionaries as objects
-    - Do people as dictionaries
-        - `eric = {"profession": "teacher", "location": "chicago"}`
-    - Stress that's why they're so powerful
+- Today going to learn the basic operations of lists/sets/maps
+    - Important to pay close attention
+    - Because paying close attention, will get 5m break
 - Encode a shopping list as list, set, map
     - Hand out cheat sheet -> Have them fill out as they go
     - Do each container (see `list_set_map_ex.py`):